MantisVision/webUtils/docs/aframe.md

 - loop: marks if the video should loop after it ends
 - volume: volume level from 0 (mute) to 1 (full volume)
 - time: current timestamp of the video (can be used for e.g. progress bar)
+- playbackrate: playback rate of the video with 1 being the default, normal playback (as well as the default value), higher is faster speed and lower is slower
+- preview: whether the mesh should be displayed even before the playback starts ore immediately after the user jumps to a different timestamp. "all", "full", true and 1 are synonyms and enable full preview (default), "partial" and 2 enable partial preview (only mesh without a texture) and "disabled", false and 0 completely disable the preview.

 #### Event listeners
 ryskurl listens for the following events that you can emit on its element (i.e. ``<a-entity>`` or